vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 The storage fee prices are determined by the SPs who supply the storage service.
 The cost of the SPs are composed of 3 parts:
-- The primary SP will store the whole object file.
+- The primary SP will store the whole object file;
-- The secondary SPs will store part of the object file as a replica.
+- The secondary SPs will store part of the object file as a replica;
 - The primary SP will supply all the download requests of the object.

-There are 3 different on-chain prices.
+There are 3 different on-chain prices:
-- Primary SP Store Price
+- Primary SP Store Price;
-- Primary SP Read Price
+- Primary SP Read Price;
-- Secondary SP Store Price
+- Secondary SP Store Price.

 Every SP can set their own store price and read price via on-chain transactions.
 While the secondary SP store price is calculated by averaging all SPs' store price.